Herbert's 398 yards, Ekeler 3 TDs lead Chargers over Browns - WHIZ News

 GOING DEEP

-Williams had been the Chargers’ deep threat the past two seasons, but had emerged as a short-route receiver in the new offense during the first four games.
+Williams had been the Chargers’ deep threat the past two seasons, but had emerged as a short-route receiver in the new offense.
 That wasn’t the case on Sunday as he had a career-high, 72-yard TD during the second quarter.

 After Herbert’ 9-yard keeper and 2-point conversion brought the Bolts within 27-21, the Chargers regained the lead when Williams was left wide open for a 42-yard score.